COOLER TODAY & INTO THE WEEKEND

 Your First Alert Weather Forecast:

 You’ll see sunshine mixed with clouds this morning.
-That May sunshine, mixed with colder air building aloft in the atmosphere, will help develop “popcorn” or instability showers.
-This spotty light rain will be around during the midday and afternoon hours, but skies will turn mostly clear towards sunset.
+That May sunshine, mixed with colder air building aloft in the atmosphere, will help develop brief “pop up” or instability showers which could even contain graupel.
+Spotty rain/graupel will continue this afternoon but skies will begin clearing out this evening and overnight.

 With fair skies tonight and lighter winds, temperatures will tumble into the 20s and 30s towards dawn tomorrow.
 Look for a widespread frost across northeast Wisconsin into early Saturday morning.
 For anyone who’s started their spring gardens early this year, protect your cold-sensitive plants before going to bed tonight.